 4. Learning to be a Comparative Shopper

-Try looking up a price comparison for milk between high-end grocery stores versus the neighborhood grocer.
+To become a great comparative shopper, you can start small by investigating prices on everyday purchases like groceries.
+Try looking up a price comparison for milk between high-end grocery stores versus the neighborhood grocer vs. a discount store.
 Then, think about monthly expenses like the internet, cable, telephone bills, and even things like gym memberships or subscriptions.

 5. Falling in Love With Coupons and Discount Codes Again

 Another better buying habit to adopt: Take a minute when shopping to find a few coupons to use in physical stores and discount codes to use online.

 Here’s how to coupon for beginners: Look online.
 There are a number of coupon websites such as RetailMeNot, Coupons.com, and The Krazy Coupon Lady that can help shoppers hunt down a few discounts when they need them.